-Elon Musk’s Boring Company gets preliminary permit for NYC-D.C.
-Hyperloop
+Elon Musk’s Boring Company gets preliminary permit for NYC-DC Hyperloop

 Facebook’s tracking of non-users ruled illegal again